Physico-mathematical model of open quantum systems with varying particle number: Surface-to-volume ratio approximation

 \begin{remarks} \leavevmode \begin{enumerate}[env] \item \cref{asm:interactionCutoff} is natural in that for systems which are dominated by long-range interactions between the two subsystems $\SFS$ and $\SFR$, one cannot expect to neglect the operator $H_\mathrm{int}$ compared to the other terms of the total Hamiltonian \eqref{eq:totalHamiltonian}.
 In this regard, it is interesting to observe that the Coulomb interaction, which is the most important interaction for ordinary matter but also characterized by a slow decay at infinity, can be considered to have a small effective interaction distance due to electrostatic screening which is a consequence of Newton's theorem \cite{Lieb1972, LiebSeiringer2010} (see also Refs.~\cite{Hainzl2009I, Hainzl2009II}); this fact is indeed essential for the existence of the thermodynamic limit of Coulomb systems.
 In applied physics, the effective interaction distance of the Coulomb potential can often be characterized in terms of the Debye length; see Ref.~\cite{Brydges1999} and references therein for the range of validity of different screening models.

 \item For specific applications of the surface-to-volume ratio approximation, one must check whether the model under investigation satisfies \cref{asm:interactionCutoff} by determining the effective interaction distance of the model.
-As we will show below, the error terms due to the approximation depend on $\delta$, and thus, once the latter is known, one can estimate the correction terms and decide whether the approximation is feasible or not. \end{enumerate} \end{remarks}
+As we will show below, the error terms due to the approximation depend on $\delta$, and thus, once the latter is known, one can estimate the correction terms and decide whether the approximation is feasible or not.
+In other words, while in the present work the parameter $\delta$ is a purely mathematical tool, in general it carries importance for practical applications of our results. \end{enumerate} \end{remarks}

 \cref{asm:interactionCutoff} implies that for a particle at position $x \in \Omega_\SFS$, only those particles contained within the ball $B(x, \delta)$ of radius $\delta$ around $x$ will interact with it.
 Regarding inter-domain interactions between $\Omega_\SFS$ and $\Omega_\SFR$, this means that all the involved particles necessarily must be located in the tubular $\delta$-neighborhood $(\partial \Omega_\SFS)_{\delta}$ (cf. Definition \ref{def:epsilonNeighborhood} in \cref{app:convexGeometry}) of the boundary $\partial \Omega_\SFS$ of the region $\Omega_\SFS$: